hablapps/LensStateIsYourFather/README.md

 traversal, etc.) [beyond immutable data structures](https://skillsmatter.com/skillscasts/11214-llghtning-talk-optic-algebras-beyond-immutable-data-structures).
-Particularly, we want to take the algebra and design patterns from optics to more realistic settings, such as databases or microservices, since it's not practical to keep the whole state of a modern application in memory.
+Particularly, we want to take the algebra and design patterns from optics to more realistic settings, such as databases or microservices, since indeed it's not practical to keep the whole state of a modern application in memory.
 `MonadState`, distilling the algebraic essence of a lens, opens up these new possibilities, including, but not restricted to immutable data structures.
 In fact, we could say that `MonadState` is the father of many children, siblings of